Export beer. The Danish way.

 J.C.
 Jacobsen initially exported the beer at no cost as he was worried that it would spoil on the journey and continued not to charge until he was sure that it would arrive in perfect condition.

-When Export first arrived in the UK, it was only the select few that got to drink it as it was shipped in small quantities and the import duties made it an exclusive product, but in 1974 this all changed when Carlsberg opened the first UK brewery and Carlsberg Export became a beer for everyone.
+When Carlsberg Export first arrived in the UK, it was only the select few that got to drink it as it was shipped in small quantities and the import duties made it an exclusive product, but in 1974 this all changed when Carlsberg opened the first UK brewery and Export beer became a beer for everyone.

 Carlsberg Export is a premium-strength lager, with a refined and satisfying taste.
 Brewed to the original Danish recipe, it has deep malty notes and a distinct bitterness that generate a full-flavoured lager that is stronger in taste and mouth-feel than our standard Pilsner.